Marc Storace: Early career

 At the end of 1971, Storace joined Swiss progressive hard rock band TEA.
-With them, he toured Europe with big acts such as Queen, Nazareth,or The (Ginger) Baker Gurvitz Army; and released three studio albums: TEA, The Ship and Tax Exiles.
+With them, he toured Europe with big acts such as Queen, Nazareth, or The (Ginger) Baker Gurvitz Army; and released three studio albums: TEA, The Ship and Tax Exiles.
 All were produced by Dieter Dierks, at that time the man behind the Scorpions.
 For a while, TEA became Switzerland's international rock Flagship, performing as far as Hamburg, London, Wales, Glasgow, Naples and even Malta.

 In 1976, TEA performed their last tour, taking Krokus on-the-road as supporting act.
 The seed was sown for what followed later on.
 Meanwhile, he returned to London and formed the band Eazy Money.
 Their song "Telephone Man" was included on a Metal-Music-Compilation album called Metal for Muthas Vol.2.
 In 1979, he received a call from Krokus founder Chris Von Rohr, who told him they were looking for a new singer and invited Storace for a "weekend jam" in Switzerland.
-One exciting long weekend session later, Storace decided to join Chris, Tommy, Fern and Freddie in their quest for Hard Rock success!
+One exciting long weekend session later, Storace decided to join Chris, Tommy, Fern and Freddie in their quest for success.